anneyyli/gui_522/README.md

 The backend starts on `http://localhost:8080`.

 Alternatively, run the JAR directly (no Maven needed after initial build):
+NOTE: you may need to cd into the gui_522-master if you are unzipping.
 ```bash
 java -jar gui_522-1.0-SNAPSHOT.jar
 ```